 Simplicity is the name of the game when it comes to the style of this design.
 It is offered in a basic black frame with pretty dark tinted lenses.

 We found that the strengths of lenses for this design are a little lacking when you compare it to some of the others.
 Users can select from strengths that start at -2.0 and run up to -6.0.
 There is nothing above -6.0 offered, and there is no -1.0 design offered as well.

-The wide set frames with the addition of a split strap that runs along the back look like it would be something that is comfortable to wear, and a lot of previous users reviews confirms this assumption.
+The wide-set frames with the addition of a split strap that runs along the back look like it would be something that is comfortable to wear, and a lot of reviews confirm this assumption.
 We found that users were quite pleased with how comfortable this pair felt while wearing it in the water.

 The high-quality polycarbonate lens is going to work to do three things.
 First, the lenses are going to help improve your vision in the water.
 They are also coated with a film that is going to prevent them from fogging up and will protect your eyes from harmful UV rays as well.

 One of the things that we liked most about this option is that it comes in at one of the most affordable price-points out there on the market, with a slight variance between the different strengths of lenses.

 If you are looking for something that is simple and affordable, and comfortable to boot- this design from JumpStar is going to be a really great option.

 Whenever it comes to gear that you wear, we always take style into consideration of income capacity.